 Program

-Graduate degrees in music at the University of Saskatchewan are an opportunity for students to do intensive one-on-one study with experienced scholars and performing artists with particular specialties in piano, collaborative piano, voice, strings, brass, and woodwinds.
-Our conducting program centres on choral conducting or instrumental conducting depending on the goals of the student.
+Graduate degrees in Music at the University of Saskatchewan are an opportunity for students to do intensive one-on-one study with experienced scholars and performing artists with particular specialties in piano, collaborative piano, voice, strings, brass, woodwinds, conducting (choral and wind), music education, theory, and musicology.
 Our musicology and theory programs focus primarily on 18th, 19th, and 20th century classical repertoire, though individual study paths may be possible in consultation with our graduate committee.
-For information about the Master of Music in Music Education, please go here.

 Each program culminates in a project, recital, or thesis, depending on the discipline and degree.
 Courses are carefully tailored to each student by the graduate committee to complement studies in the major areas.

-The Department of Music offers programs in music theory, conducting, and performance leading to a Master of Music (M.Mus.) and in musicology leading to a Master of Arts (M.A.) degree.
+The USask School for the Arts, in the Music area, offers programs in music theory, conducting, and performance leading to a Master of Music (M.Mus.) and in musicology leading to a Master of Arts (M.A.) degree.

-Our Master of Music in Performance is available for performers in piano, collaborative piano, voice, strings, brass, or woodwinds.
+The Master of Music in Performance is available for performers in piano, collaborative piano, voice, strings, brass, or woodwinds, as well as to students pursuing a conducting concentration.
 The conducting M.Mus. in Performance may be completed with an emphasis in choral conducting or wind band conducting.
-This program requires 24 credit units and is project-based, culminating in a final recital in the area of study.
+This program requires 24 credit units and is project‑based, culminating in a final recital in the area of study.

 A meaningful graduate experience is enhanced by participating in professional activities.
-Toward that end, the University of Saskatchewan offers the annual Fine Arts Research Lecture Series in Music, providing a forum for the exchange of scholarly ideas through the presentation of scholarly research in formal papers and lecture recitals prepared by both members of the Department of Music and guests from the national and international scholarly community.
+Toward that end, the University of Saskatchewan offers the annual Fine Arts Research Lecture Series in Music, providing a forum for the exchange of scholarly ideas through the presentation of scholarly research in formal papers and lecture recitals prepared by both members of the School for the Arts - Music and guests from the national and international scholarly community.

 Research supervisors